SublimeText/LaTeXTools/README.markdown

 - the LaTeX log will be written in the same directory as the main file and named `$file_base_name.log`
 - if you change the `PATH` in the environment (by using the `env` setting), you need to ensure that the `PATH` is still sane, e.g., that it contains the path for the TeX executables and other command line resources that may be necessary.

 In addition, to ensure that forward and backward sync work, you need to ensure that the `-synctex=1` flag is set for your latex command.
+Again, don't forget the `-interaction=nonstopmode` flag (or whatever is needed for your tex programs not to expect user input in case of error).

 Troubleshooting
 ---------------